tyson-swetnam/mkdocs-material-template/docs/logbook.md

 > **First checkmark in GitHub Actions indicating my container was pushed to DockerHub!!
 Took probably over 25-30 tries**
 > ![alt text](https://raw.githubusercontent.com/shrutir11/KEYS/main/images/first%20time%20pushing%20container%20to%20Docker%20directly%20from%20GitHub%20using%20GitHub%20Actions.JPG)
 > **Container appearing in DockerHub after it was pushed from GitHub using GitHub Actions**

+*Day 13(6/30)*
+*Day 14(7/6)*
+*Day 13(7/7)* Tried to push rstudio-verse container to Docker using GitHub Actions.
+Faced several problems along the way.
+One being that during the build and push stage GitHub was unable to locate the Dockerfile since there were no Dockerfiles in the root of the rstudio-verse folder.
+To solve this problem created a path and identified where the Dockerfile was.
+Took about 50+ tries to do this.
+Then faced another problem when GitHub was installing the rockerverse container because the code exited at step 14/26
+*Day 13(7/8)*